Israeli strikes in Gaza kill at least 35; Netanyahu says 'many months' of war ahead

 Israeli Prime Minister Benjamin Netanyahu has said Israel must maintain open-ended security control over the Gaza Strip.
 At a news conference Saturday, he said the war would continue for "many more months" and that Israel would assume control of the Gaza side of the border with Egypt.

-Netanyahu has also said he won't allow the internationally-backed Palestinian Authority, which administers some parts of the West Bank, to participate in any future rule over Gaza, putting him at odds with President Joe Biden's administration, which has provided crucial military aid for the offensive.
+Netanyahu has also said he won't allow the internationally-backed Palestinian Authority, which administers some parts of the occupied West Bank, to expand its limited rule to Gaza, from where Hamas drove its forces out in 2007.

-Israelis, who still largely stand behind the war's goals, are showing signs they are losing patience.
+Israelis, still largely united behind the war's goals, are showing signs they are losing patience.

 On Saturday night, thousands took part in one of the largest demonstrations against Netanyahu since the war began.
-The country, which is sharply divided over the long-serving leader and a judicial overhaul plan he set in motion before the war, has remained mostly united since Oct.
-7.
+The country is still sharply divided over the long-serving leader and a judicial overhaul plan he set in motion before the war.

 A separate protest Saturday called for the release of the estimated 129 remaining hostages held by Hamas.
 Families of hostages and their supporters have demanded that the government prioritize hostage releases over other war objectives, and have staged large protests every weekend.